Crafting Your Art Market Narrative: Do’s and Don’ts for Effective Storytelling

 David Hockney, 20th March 2021, Flowers, Glass Vase on a Table (2021, left) and 28th February 2021, Roses in a Blue Vase (2021, right), both iPad paintings printed on paper, each from an edition of 50. © David Hockney

-Last summer, I visited the wonderful exhibition “Matisse – Hockney.
-Un paradis retrouvé” in Nice.
+I remember visiting a wonderful exhibition in Nice called “Matisse – Hockney.
+Un paradis retrouvé”.
 Hockney’s colorful flower paintings, which he had painted in recent years, were displayed as masterpieces: bright bouquets hung in old ornate gold frames against dark painted walls.
 Only on closer inspection did one realize that they were digital images, painted on the iPad.

 The 85-year-old Hockney spent the lockdown in a country house in Normandy and painted daily on the iPad.
 He sat there with a view of nature and waited for spring.